Winter Destinations in Philadelphia

 2 days - 12 Stops

-As one of America's oldest cities, Philadelphia will delight history buffs and art enthusiasts alike even in the dead of winter.
+As one of America's oldest cities, Philadelphia delights history buffs and art enthusiasts alike — even in the dead of winter.
 This is where Betsy Ross stitched the nation's flag.
 It's the city where Rocky ran to the top of the Art Museum stairs.
 And it's a land of countless museums, theaters and murals.
 Fill your Thermos to the brim with a warm cup of joe and get ready to hit the art and cultural destinations of Philadelphia.

-Philadelphia Museum of Art (Fairmount)
+Philadelphia Museum of Art

 The Pennsylvania Academy of the Fine Arts is housed in one of the city’s most historic buildings.
 Known for its collection of 19th and 20th-century American paintings and sculptures, the work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and admiration.
 Stop by and embrace your inner art critic — the artwork loves the attention.
 Then grab your gloves and hat as we head east toward the river to our next destination.